 The grant will be a budget-based mixed actual cost grant (actual costs, with unit cost and flat-rate elements).
 This means that it will reimburse ONLY certain types of costs (eligible costs) and costs that were actually incurred for your project (NOT the budgeted costs).
-For unit costs and flat-rates, you can charge the amounts calculated as explained in the Grant Agreement (see Art 6 and Annex 2 and 2a).
+For unit costs and flat-rates, you can charge the amounts calculated as explained in the Grant Agreement (see art 6 and Annex 2 and 2a).

-The costs will be reimbursed at the funding rate fixed in the Grant Agreement (90%).
+The costs will be reimbursed at a maximum funding rate of 90%.

-Grants may NOT produce a profit (i.e., surplus of revenues + EU grant over costs).
-Forprofit organisations must declare their revenues and, if there is a profit, we will deduct it from the final grant amount (see Art 22.3).
+Grants may NOT produce a profit (i.e. surplus of revenues + EU grant over costs).
+Forprofit organisations must declare their revenues and, if there is a profit, we will deduct it from the final grant amount (see art 22.3).

-Moreover, please be aware that the final grant amount may be reduced in case of non-compliance with the Grant Agreement (e.g., improper implementation, breach of obligations, etc).
+Moreover, please be aware that the final grant amount may be reduced in case of non-compliance with the Grant Agreement (e.g. improper implementation, breach of obligations, etc).